memogarcia/memogarcia.mx/_posts/2018-02-02-data-pipelines-python.md

     return files
 ```

-Notice 2 behaviors here: To consume the list of files you have to wait until the functions returns and the list of files is being held in memory.
+Notice 2 behaviours here: To consume the list of files you have to wait until the functions returns and the list of files is available in memory.

-This is where generators come handy, it allows python to work with data in chunks of data rather than with the whole and gives you the ability to develop data pipelines where your data can be processed as is being read.
+This is where generators come handy, and it allows python to work with data in chunks of data rather than with the whole and gives you the ability to develop data pipelines where your data can be processed as is being read.

 ```python
 import os